angular/angularfire/docs/performance/getting-started.md

 ## RXJS operators

-AngularFire provides a number of RXJS operaters which wrap the User Timing API.
+AngularFire provides a number of RXJS operators which wrap the User Timing API.
 These are picked up by performance monitoring tools such as Chrome Inspector and Firebase Performance Monitoring.

 ```ts
 import { trace } from '@angular/fire/performance';